5 Ways to Manage CSA Scores and Streamline Compliance

 Compliance can be seen as a burden for drivers.
 You can change this by making diligence in compliance a point of pride.

 Set specific goals for improving your CSA score and measurement categories, such as Unsafe Driving or Crashes.
 You can recognize individuals for making improvements in various risky behaviors that contribute to Unsafe Driving.
 You can also reward groups or drivers, either by team or by terminal, for hitting targets.
 Nothing will boost morale more than recognition, especially if it’s done in front of their peers.

 Reinforce your recognition program during coaching sessions.
 Reviewing an event that shows your driver staying calm and having the right reaction to a situation on the road that prevents an accident, and then recognizing that driver in front of their peers sends a huge, positive message to the entire driver pool.
 A small token of appreciation – certificate of safe driving, ball cap, recognition pin, special safety vest – can go a long way with that driver but can also motivate other drivers to reach that level of achievement as well.
 There is nothing wrong with a little peer pressure geared toward great performance and compliance in the workplace.

 The ideas outlined here are just stepping stones for using video telematics to manage CSA scores.
 Awareness not only by the drivers, but also by management and staff, is key to reducing CSA scores and also in streamlining driver compliance in broad areas that influence scores such as unsafe driving and collisions.
-By “rallying the troops” around awareness of issues like Distracted Driving and other bad habits behind the wheel, you will see a decrease in preventable accidents, DOT violations, and the costs associated with those.
+By “rallying the troops” around awareness of issues like distracted driving and other bad habits behind the wheel, you will see a decrease in preventable accidents, DOT law violations, and the costs associated with those.